Is CBG or CBD better for my pet?

-While still new to the cannabis and hemp markets, CBG is beginning to grow in popularity as more folks learn its many potential health benefits, leading many growers to begin breeding plants high in CBG.
+While still new to the cannabis and hemp markets, CBG is beginning to grow in popularity as more folks learn its many potential benefits, leading many growers to begin breeding plants high in CBG.

 But what exactly is CBG, and how is it different from CBD?
-And more importantly, is CBG better than CBD when it comes to therapeutic effects?
+And more importantly, is CBG better than CBD when it comes to its effects?

 CBG and CBD Both Act on the Endocannabinoid System

 CBD and CBG both work on a system in our bodies (and in our pet’s bodies) called the endocannabinoid system (ECS).
-The ECS is a network of receptors that spans the bodies of all mammals; it’s responsible for key life processes like mood, sleep, digestion and cognition.
+The ECS is a network of receptors that spans the bodies of all mammals; it’s responsible for key functions in the body.

 There are many different parts to the ECS.
-There are the receptors, CB1 and CB2, which can be triggered or influenced by the phytocannabinoids.
+There are the receptor cells which can be triggered or influenced by the phytocannabinoids.
 Our bodies actually make their own versions of cannabinoids called endocannabinoids that act on the ECS.

-CBD, THC and CBG are similar enough in structure to these endocannabinoids—that’s why they can also influence the ECS and thus many bodily processes.
+CBD, THC and CBG are similar enough in structure to these endocannabinoids—that’s why they can also potentially influence the ECS and thus many bodily processes.

 Research on how the cannabinoids in cannabis affect the ECS is still in its infancy.
 However, we do know a few of the ways that cannabis compounds interact with the ECS.
 It’s also been suggested that CBD may help the body not destruct its natural endocannabinoids in the body.